CNC Prototype Machining: Everything You Need to Know

 Part of this is down to materials.
 Many engineering metals are highly machinable, which allows engineers to make prototypes from the same (or similar) materials they will use for the final part.
 But the quality of the process itself is also a factor: machined parts are strong and do not exhibit weakness along certain axes like printed parts.
 In contrast, the machining process itself can even replicate other processes like sheet metal forming.

 Need CNC machining service for prototyping?
-RapidDirect has focused on rapid prototyping and custom parts production for nearly 2 decades, we are confident to provide cost-effective CNC machining services from China.
+RapidDirect has focused on rapid prototyping and custom parts production for nearly 2 decades, we are confident in providing cost-effective CNC machining services from China.
 Upload your design files and get a quotation in minutes.

 Disadvantages of CNC Machining for Prototypes